image image image

 This makes about 2 cups.
 You may want to freeze half so you don’t inhale it all on the first day.
 French women never overindulge.

-2. Remove from oven and while the hazelnuts are still warm, rub between a towel or paper towel or your fingers to remove the skins.
-Aim to remove at least 70% of the skins.
+- Remove from oven and while the hazelnuts are still warm, rub between a towel or paper towel or your fingers to remove the skins.
+Aim to remove at least 70% of the skins (which can be quite bitter).
 If there are some stubborn ones, you can pop them back in the oven for a few more minutes and try again.

-3. Let the hazelnuts cool completely – preferably overnight – or they will not blend as finely as they should.
+- Let the hazelnuts cool completely - preferably overnight - or they will not blend as finely as they should (and will be hard work in your blender).

 My friend is somewhat of a Nutella expert and declared that this butter tastes more like a Ferrero Rocher Sauce than Nutella, and I’m totally OK with that.
 I’m OK with any healthy, vegan chocolate sauce.
 Anytime.
 Anywhere.
 Just so you know.